tomchavakis/EncodeAPI/README.md

  ## Client Tests

-If you use POSTMAN then at the App_Data folder you will find the Encode.postman_collection.json Try to import this collection to use POSTMAN client for easy client testing.
+If you use POSTMAN then at the App_Data folder you will find the Encode.postman_collection.json Try to import this collection at your POSTMAN client for easy client testing.

-After you import the collection then select one by one the functions and observe the results of them.
+After you import the collection then select and run one by one the functions and observe the results of them.

 You will find GET, POST, PUT and DELETE API Calls.
 At POST and PUT calls don't forget to check the body of each function in case that you like to change the variables.